 nobis, the Toronto-based brand specializing in highly functional and fashion-forward outerwear, has teamed up with the Paris Saint-Germain football club for a limited-edition collaboration.
-The resulting ‘Alpha PSG’ style is available at the Paris Saint-Germain store network in Paris and online, as well as in nobis’ Parisian pop-up store and Toronto flagship and at select retailers around the world.
-This waterproof breathable jacket made with Canadian origin white duck down comes in navy and black colorways and is emblazoned with both Paris Saint-Germain and nobis logos.
-It retails at 899.
+The resulting ‘Alpha PSG’ style is available at the Paris Saint-Germain store network in Paris and online, as well as in nobis’ Parisian pop-up store and Toronto flagship, and at select retailers around the world.
+This waterproof breathable jacket made with Canadian origin white duck down comes in navy and black colorways and is emblazoned with both the Paris Saint-Germain and nobis logos.
+It retails at 899 EUR.

 www.nobis.com